Last Updated: 25th July 2020

 - Any booking fees charged by The Festival’s ticketing partner(s) are subject to their own terms and conditions, and are not refundable by The Festival.

-- In the event that The Festival is cancelled, the amount of money refunded will be determined according to the time of cancellation:
+- In the event that The Festival is cancelled, an cannot continue, the amount of money refunded will be determined according to the time of cancellation:

 - Tickets for The Festival may not be resold, except using The Festival’s official resale partner, in accordance with that resaler’s own terms and conditions.
 At the time of writing The Promoter has not engaged an official resale partner.